 Star Constellation of Cygnus

 Is this just a coincidence?
 Are these big stones just naturally in the right position so when they are connected like dots, or rather like stars, they form the constellation of Cygnus which is also known as the “Great Sky Bird”?
 Cygnus is generally seen as representing a large bird in the form of a swan, goose, heron or crane.
-If indeed these big stones are simply in their natural, post glacial positions was this mountain top recognized honoured and utilized long ago by our paleolithic ancestors because the boulders on the ground matched up with the stars of Cygnus in the sky?
-It is highly likely.
+If indeed these big stones are simply in their natural, post glacial positions was this mountain top recognized honoured and utilized long ago by our paleolithic ancestors, namely the Solutreans, because these big boulders on the ground matched up with the actual stars of Cygnus in the sky?
+It is highly possible.

 Here's an intriguing question: Were all these big stones perhaps moved into place, on purpose, by our thunderbird (shaman) ancestors to align directly with the stars of Cygnus the Great Sky Bird?
 And yet another important question to ponder is this: Do the stars of Cygnus actually align to create yet another visual depiction of the Great Bird in the form of a thunderbird on the ground instead?
 It could be so.
 Going back to prehistoric Siberia during the time of the last Ice Age 70,000 years ago and the dawn of bird shamanism there, this ancient idea of a Great Bird in the form of a celestial swan, goose, heron or crane – or perhaps just a massive “spirit bird” in the heavens – surely traveled with our ancient Siberian ancestors to land here on the bedrock of this continent too.